 The Nevada State Licensing Board handles private Investigator licensing in the state of Nevada.
 This agency is responsible for conducting background investigations on applicants, administering compliance audits of licensees, preparing disciplinary matters for Board review, and investigating various complaints of misconduct of a licensee or unlicensed activity.

-This agency is pro-active in promoting effective regulation and enforcement; provides training and education to our licensees as well as the general public; and is focused on eliminating unlicensed activity.
+This agency proactively promotes effective regulation and enforcement, provides training and education to our licensees and the general public, and is focused on eliminating unlicensed activity.

-- Be 21 years of age
+- Applicant must be at least 21 years of age